selvalr/selvalr/README.md

 - 👨🏽‍🎓 My interest is in Web development

-- I have experience of working in HTML, CSS, JavaScript and Tailwind CSS, React Projects computer
+- I have experience of working in HTML, CSS, JavaScript and React Projects computer

 - 👨‍💻 My projects are available at My [portfolio](https://devvikram-a5281.web.app/)